JoelShaw0/Pong-/README.md

 # SkyPong
  Game made for the [LameJam 2021](https://itch.io/jam/lamejam-2021).
 Pretty much pong that I was able to write myself in a couple of hours using Unity.

- Go play the game [here on itch.io](https://joelshaw0.itch.io/skypong)!
+ Go play the game in browser [on itch.io](https://joelshaw0.itch.io/skypong)!